rednaga/APKiD/README.md

 # Submitting New Packers / Compilers / Obfuscators

 If you come across an APK or DEX which APKiD does not recognize, please open a GitHub issue and tell us:

 * what you think it is
 * the file hash (either MD5, SHA1, SHA256)

 We are open to any type of concept you might have for "something interesting" to detect, so do not limit yourself solely to packers, compilers or obfuscators.
-If there is an interesting anti disassembler, anti vm, anti* trick, please make an issue.
+If there is an interesting anti-disassembler, anti-vm, anti-* trick, please make an issue.

-You're also welcome to submit pull requests.
-Just be sure to include a file hash so we can check the rule.
+Pull requests are welcome.
+If you're submitting a new rule, be sure to include a file hash of the APK / DEX so we can check the rule.

 # License